lsartory/embfft/README.md

 # EmbFft

-EmbFft is an easy to use FFT library primarily meant for embedded systems.
+EmbFft is an easy to use Fast Fourier Transform library primarily meant for embedded systems.
-It is based on a state machine that allows performing other tasks between iterations, without having to rely on multi-threading or async functions.
+It is based on a state machine that allows other tasks to be performed between iterations, without having to rely on multi-threading or async functions.

 ## Features